By: Roy Helsing, The Helsing Group, an HOA MGMT Company

 The Board of Directors does get to pick the inspector of the election, but that inspector has a duty to remain unbiased.
 Basically, once the inspector is appointed they are no longer working for or responding to the Board – their job is to be independent and run an election consistent with the Civil Code and the rules adopted by the association in accordance with the Civil Code.

-Articles are for advertising and general information by The Helsing Group, Inc. They are not intended to provide legal advice, but rather reflect our opinions as Community Association managers and Consultants.
+Articles are for advertising and general information by The Helsing Group, Inc, an HOA mgmt company.
+They are not intended to provide legal advice, but rather reflect our opinions as Community Association managers and Consultants.
 Readers should not act on issues raised in our newsletters or websites without consulting legal counsel.
+If you have any questions related to HOA management please contact us today.

 The Helsing Group, Inc.